mylette/vim-gym/tutorial/place_05.rst

 corresponds to creating a file.
 A simple way to do it is with ``:e filename`` which opens a new file for editing in the current window.
 If there are any changes in the file Vim will ask you to save before moving to the new file.
-A better way of making a new files is using ``:new filename`` or ``CTRL-w n`` to create a ``No name`` file that will get it's name when you save the file for the first time using ``:w filename``.
-The two latter commands split the window and creates a new file in the same time.
+A better way of making a new files is using ``:new`` or ``CTRL-w n`` to create a ``No name`` file that will get it's name when you save the file for the first time using ``:w filename`` (otherwise use ``:new filename`` to open a file called *filename*).
+The two latter commands split the current window and create a new file in the same time.

+Lastly, if you would like to rename your file from inside Vim use ``:saveas filename``, this changes the name of the buffer inside the Vim session and the name of the file to *filename*.

 ..
 [1] See this `link <https://arjanvandergaag.nl/blog/navigating-project-files-with-vim.html>`_ for some cool use of ``includeexpr``.